Skip to content

 Terminal window

-mailatlas export <document-id> \
+mailatlas get <document-id> \

 --format json \